Research-Based

 • Papain

-Enzyme supplements are known to provide relatively fast relief when eating foods that commonly irritate the stomach.
+Enzyme supplements are known to provide relatively quick relief when consuming foods that commonly irritate the stomach.

-In this article, we will detail what to look for in a digestive enzyme supplement, discuss the purported benefits, and provide an unbiased opinion on their efficacy.
+In this article, we’ll detail what to look for in a digestive enzyme supplement, discuss the purported benefits, and provide an unbiased assessment of their efficacy.
 We’ll also recommend several brands with formulas supported by scientific research.

 Benefits Of Taking Digestive Enzyme Supplements

 If you suffer from gas, bloating, heartburn, indigestion, diarrhea, or acid reflux, digestive enzymes may provide relief.
-Clinical studies indicate that a multienzyme, a blend of digestive enzymes, is effective in addressing symptoms such as flatulence, bloating, belching, fullness, and postprandial distress in participants.
+Clinical studies indicate that multienzyme blends effectively address symptoms such as flatulence, bloating, belching, fullness, and postprandial distress in participants.

 • A healthy inflammatory response